shiki55/course-registration-system/README.md

 ### How to use the app
 - login using the student id and password of any of the student account below:
-    - "Volodymyr Zelenskyy" (recommended because it has most data populated)
+    - "Volodymyr Zelenskyy" (use for testing transcript view)
         - student id: 1
         - password: pass123
     - "Floyd Mayweather" (has student account restriction for "tuition not paid" so cannot register)